Charles Lindbergh: Antisemitism and views on race

+In a speech on Oct.
+12, 1939, Lindbergh stated "Our bond with Europe is a bond of race and not of political ideology.
+We had to fight a European army to establish democracy in this country.
+It is the European race we must preserve; political progress will follow.
+Racial strength is vital; politics, a luxury.
+If the white race is ever seriously threatened, it may then be time for us to take our part in its protection, to fight side by side with the English, French, and Germans, but not with one against the other for our mutual destruction.”

+Critics have suggested an influence on Lindbergh of German philosopher Oswald Spengler, a conservative authoritarian popular during the interwar period.
+In a 1935 interview, Lindbergh stated "There is no escaping the fact that men were definitely not created equal..."

 Lindbergh developed a long-term friendship with the automobile pioneer Henry Ford, who was well known for his antisemitic newspaper The Dearborn Independent.
 In a famous comment about Lindbergh to Detroit's former FBI field office special agent in charge in July 1940, Ford said: "When Charles comes out here, we only talk about the Jews."

 Lindbergh considered Russia a "semi-Asiatic" country compared to Germany, and he believed Communism was an ideology that would destroy the West's "racial strength" and replace everyone of European descent with "a pressing sea of Yellow, Black, and Brown".
 He stated that if he had to choose, he would rather see America allied with Nazi Germany than Soviet Russia.
 He preferred Nordics, but he believed, after Soviet Communism was defeated, Russia would be a valuable ally against potential aggression from East Asia.

 Lindbergh elucidated his beliefs regarding the white race in a 1939 article in Reader's Digest:

 Lindbergh said certain races have "demonstrated superior ability in the design, manufacture, and operation of machines", and that "The growth of our western civilization has been closely related to this superiority."
 Lindbergh admired "the German genius for science and organization, the English genius for government and commerce, the French genius for living and the understanding of life".
 He believed, "in America they can be blended to form the greatest genius of all".